Seek Returns logo

 Min

-With a P/S Ratio of 2.23, ZTO trades at a valuation that eclipses even the highest in the Integrated Freight & Logistics industry.
+With a P/S Ratio of 2.49, ZTO trades at a valuation that eclipses even the highest in the Air Freight & Logistics industry.
 This implies the market has priced in exceptionally optimistic scenarios for future revenue growth, posing considerable valuation risk.

-AER vs. ZTO: A comparison of their P/S Ratio against their respective Rental & Leasing Services and Integrated Freight & Logistics industry benchmarks.
+AER vs. ZTO: A comparison of their Price-to-Sales Ratio (TTM) against their respective Trading Companies & Distributors and Air Freight & Logistics industry benchmarks.

 AER